-A private not-for-profit arts institution, the FUTURA Center for Contemporary Art is a three-floor gallery space located in Prague’s Smíchov quarter on the west bank of the Vltava River.
-Since its establishment in 2003, the gallery has presented numerous group and solo exhibitions featuring works of art by artists native to the Czech Republic and respected international artists.
-The latter have included the New York City-based conceptual artist Lawrence Weiner, and Romanian artist Mircea Contor, whose art utilizes found objects in mediums that span video, sculpture, painting and animation, to name but a few.
-FUTURA Centre for Contemporary Art also operates an artist’s residency program both in Prague and in Brooklyn in the USA.
+A private non-profit arts institution, the FUTURA Center for Contemporary Art is a three-floor gallery space located in Prague’s Smíchov quarter on the west bank of the Vltava River.
+Since its establishment in 2003, the gallery has presented numerous group and solo exhibitions featuring works by local and international artists such as New York City-based conceptual artist Lawrence Weiner and Romanian multimedia artist Mircea Contor.
+FUTURA also operates an artist-in-residence program in Prague and in Brooklyn, New York.

 Holeĉkova 49, Prague, Czech Republic, +420 604 738 390

 Located on a bend of the Vltava River in the charming neighborhood of Holešovice, DOX Center for Contemporary Art was established in 2008 to put Prague on the map as a contemporary art center, and to provide a space for ‘alternative’ works of art.
 DOX has since become a popular destination for art lovers, presenting over 100 exhibitions so far, and ranking amongst the Czech Republic’s most forward-thinking art galleries.
 The space focuses on the unconventional and the thought-provoking, often addressing contemporary social issues.
 DOX also presents a series of guided tours, lectures, panel discussions, performances, and educational programs.

 Poupětova 1, Prague, Czech Republic, +420 295 568 111

 Leica Gallery Prague